andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 Each service is structured like the **Mono or Modulith** artifact (in Phase 1 or 2)
 ```
 carrental-gateway-service   ← artifact (build as deployable .dll)
-carrental-client-service    ← artifact frontend (build as deployable  .dll)
+carrental-booking-service    ← artifact frontend (build as deployable  .dll)
 carrental-carpool-service   ← artifact (build as deployable  .dll)
 carrental-customer-service  ← artifact (build as deployable .dll)
 carrental-payment-service   ← artifact (build as deployable .dll)
 ```

-Each phase maintains the same principles - only deployment boundaries change.
+**Note:** Each service maintains the SAME internal structure as the monolith/modulith.
+Only deployment boundaries change.

+### 7. Conclusion: Screaming Architecture

 **Screaming Architecture:** —> means your package structure IS your business context diagram.

-No *mental* translation or mapping needed.
+**No *mental* translation or mapping needed.**

+When someone asks:
+•	"Where is the car logic?" → carpool/
+•	"Where is payment processing?" → payment/
+•	"Where is customer data?" → customer/
+•	"Where is the user booking?" → booking/

+The structure screams the business domain at you.
+No translation layer.
+No mental mapping.
+Just direct, obvious correspondence between business concepts and code structure.

 ---
-## 7. References
+## 8. References and Further Reading

 * Java Dev Guy, [Happy-Packaging (2017)](https://javadevguy.wordpress.com/2017/12/18/happy-packaging/)
 * Philipp Hauer, [Package by Feature (2020)](https://phauer.com/2020/package-by-feature/)